nreispai/nreispai/README.md

 By day, I'm busy driving product visions, communicating with stakeholders, and tackling user experiences head on.
 When I'm not PMing, you'll find me in the realm of web development. 💻

-WWhy code?
+Why code?
 To understand my dev team better, uncover the tech behind products, and add a little bit more techie ⚡ to my PM skills.

 Though coding is currently a hobby, I embrace my amateur status with curiosity and eagerness to learn.
 Here, you'll find my projects.
 They might be small, but each is created with a spirit of exploration and a fair share of `console.log()` statements. 😅